waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 ---
 title: To what extent do you agree or disagree?
 ---
+### 2024年11月02日 中国大陆
+The values that we learn from our parents and family have a greater influence on our future success than any knowledge and skills we acquire at school.
+To what extent do you agree or disagree with this statement?

 ### 2024年09月28日 中国大陆
 Some people believe that it is a good idea to continue to work at their old age.
 To what extent do you agree or disagree?